Devices With Modbus Pod

 Additionally, there is the V+ line of the Modbus Cable.
 The line is bidirectional:

 (1) You can power an OSS device from the V+ line, as shown in the diagram below.
-In this case, V+ acts as a 12/24V power input. his arrangement is equivalent to using the side power input.
+In this case, V+ acts as a 12/24V power input.
+This arrangement is equivalent to using the side power input.
 This is useful when you already have a power source to run the attached Modbus device(s) and wish to use it for the OSS as well.

 (2) If you supply 12/24V power through the side power line ("L" devices), you can power Modbus device(s) from the V+ line, as shown on the diagram below.
 The side power line's voltage comes out on the V+ wire ( there is a slight drop across the device's internal circuitry).
 An internal 1A resettable fuse protects against excessive V+ currents and shorts.